menus12/DAwR-2024-covid/README.md

     - null hypothesis: weekly mean of RNA flow has no correlation with population density
     - alternative hypothesis: weekly mean of RNA flow has positive correlation with population density

-2. Amount of measured SARS-CoV-2 RNA particles is increasing after public holidays
+2. Amount of measured SARS-CoV-2 RNA particles is increasing during specific seasons

-    - null hypothesis: weekly mean of RNA flow is not increasing after public holidays
+    - null hypothesis: amount of RNA flow increase observations spread (standard deviation) is not dependent on year season
-    - alternative hypothesis: weekly mean of RNA flow is not increasing after public holidays
+    - alternative hypothesis: amount of RNA flow increase observations spread (standard deviation) is dependent on year season

 ## Operationalization of the research questions
 <!-- Describe the data that will be used and how the questions will be answered on the basis of this data.
 The data analysis itself is not yet described here.
 So do tell ‘Data file [X] comes from [Y] and can answer the posed questions because [Z]’, but do not yet describe the data itself -->